-You will be formally evaluated a minimum of twice during the semester, approximately at midsemester (20 direct hours) and end-semester (40 direct hours) points.
+You will be formally evaluated a minimum of twice during the semester, approximately at midsemester and end-semester points by the faculty supervisor and site supervisor.
 Evaluations are based on counseling skills, procedural skills, and dispositions.
-NDSU CCS uses two evaluation tools: the Assessment of Counseling Skills and the Assessment of Professional Counselor Characteristics.
-These evaluations are available, in one combined document, on Google Classroom.
-Completed evaluations are placed in your permanent student file.
+These evaluations are available on Blackboard for your review and information.
+Evaluations will be completed and submitted in LiveText.
+These evaluations are placed in your permanent student file.

-You must receive an overall average of a three (3) or higher on the final evaluations in order to receive a grade of "satisfactory" in Practicum.
 In instances where have yet to demonstrate satisfactory competencies and/or skills, additional counseling-related work may be required, even if it extends into another semester or fulfilling additional supervised counseling hours.